itb-sps/csl/README.md

 **Important:** you will still need to ensure correct formatting according to [Pedoman Tesis dan Disertasi SPs ITB](http://www.sps.itb.ac.id/in/pedoman-tesis-dan-disertasi/), because the following are not controlled by CSL:

-* font and font size
+* font and font size to Times New Roman, size 12 points
-* paragraph justification
+* paragraph justification to _justified_

 ## More about Zotero